 Lessons learned from the unplugged life

 The biggest breakthrough in my short-lived tech-free sabbatical came whenever I got my new phone activated and caught up on my messages and calls.

 There were actually only a few that were of any real importance.

 On a scale of one to ten, what I missed out on ranked about a one.

 The truth is, people don’t really need me as much as I think they do.

-I am also finding that my stress level is a lot lower when I take some time to do things that I really enjoy, instead of constantly thinking I’m missing out on some piece of information – or feeling obligated to everyone and everything else outside of my family and those closest to me.
+I am also finding that my stress level is a lot lower when I take some time to do things that I really enjoy, instead of constantly thinking I’m missing out on some piece of information – or feeling obligated to everyone and everything else outside of my family and those I need to invest the most into.